 When you’re buying treated lumber, look at the tag on the end to find out the type of chemical treatment and the preservation retention level.

 Don’t be surprised when you see different treatment levels on pressure treated wood that are supposed to resist rot equally well.
+We’ll teach you the types of pressure treated wood.
 The numbers depend on the chemical preservative used in the treatment.
 Every treated board carries a label.
 Check it to find the type of preservative used.
 The preservative retention for both CCA- and ACQ-treated lumber is .25 for above-ground applications and .40 for ground contact.
 CCA use has been reduced, so you’re more likely to find ACQ when buying treated lumber.